All Wellesley Libraries will be closed on Friday, June 19 for the Juneteenth holiday.

 Dana Hall

-Dana Hall school building.
+Dana Hall school buildings.

 Dana Hall School is founded to prepare ladies for Wellesley College.